Comparing popular ad formats

 There are many types of ad formats that you can use on your website.
 Each type has its own advantages and disadvantages in terms of design, visitor experience, and effectiveness.
 Below are some forms of the most popular advertising formats and their respective pros and cons.

 Banner and text ad

-The banner ad is the oldest and most common type of advertisement consisting of an image.
+The banner ad is the oldest and most common type of advertisement consisting of an image, which could be an animated or a static image.
 A text ad

 , also known as a text link, is an advertisement which only uses words to describe the offering.
 These two forms of advertisement are very basic and simple.
 This simplicity is what makes them so easy to design and implement.
 On the other hand, their simplicity and familiarity can make it more difficult to attract the attention of the internet surfers who have become immune to them.

 This type of rich media advertisement appears on the website in an animated fashion as if it were floating on top of the current page.
 Typically, such an ad contains a close button giving the visitor some flexibility, making it less intrusive than other ads.
 Also, in most cases, the advertisement disappears after a programmed amount of time.
 A more advanced floating ad